 It’s important to check with your insurance carrier before you travel to know how much, if any, your individual plan covers international healthcare emergencies.

-Medigap is the official supplemental insurance offered through the Medicare program.
+Medigap is supplemental insurance offered through the Medicare program.
 It’s different from Medicare Advantage plans in that it doesn’t cover things like long-term care, vision, dental, hearing aids, eyeglasses, or private-duty nursing.

 Medigap is another private insurance option within Medicare that’s designed to help cover costs like deductibles, copays, and other medical services not covered by other Medicare parts.